Home

 This step is not required but is recommended (it looks better).
 It describes how to setup a "GPS Site" name rather than using a fixed "city name".

-The GPS Setup patch uses GPS data to automatically update the Autostar time, date and current site latitude and longitude.
+The GPS Setup patch uses GPS data to automatically update the handset time, date and current site latitude and longitude.
 For example, if the you had previously chosen "Seattle" as the current site then the GPS Setup patch would update the latitude and longitude of "Seattle".
 This is probably fine since you are likely to do most of your observing in that area.
 However, you might want to change the site name to something more generic like "GPS Site".
 You can do this as follows:

 1. Use the MODE key to position to the "Setup:" menu